 Dearest friend, I receive all your letters with genuine delight.
 Your noble feeling of gratitude for the small contribution that I was able to make to the development of your exceptional natural talents sets you apart from most of my audience; and what can be more consoling to someone when he is close to leaving this world than to see that he has not lived in vain because he has formed some, if only a few, into good human beings.

-But what are you thinking, dearest friend, when you send a package of the most subtle investigations, not only to read through, but [49] to think through, to me, in my 66th still burdened by the extensive task of completing my plan (in part by delivering the final part of the critique, namely that of judgement, which should come out soon; and in part by working out a system of metaphysics that conforms to those critical demands, one of nature as well as of morals), a task that is continually interrupted by many letters demanding special explanations of certain points, and on top of all this, my ever worsening health.
+But what are you thinking, dearest friend, when you send a package of the most subtle investigations, not only to read through, but [49] also to think through, to me, in my 66th year still burdened by the extensive task of completing my plan (in part by delivering the final part of the critique, namely that of judgement, which should come out soon; and in part by working out a system of metaphysics that conforms to those critical demands, one of nature as well as of morals), a task that is continually interrupted by many letters demanding special explanations of certain points; and on top of all this, my ever worsening health.
 I had already half resolved to send the manuscript straight back to you with the well-justified apology I mentioned; but just a glance at it was enough to make me recognize its excellence, and not only that none of my opponents has understood me and the principle question as well as Mr Maimon, but also that only a few people possess such an acute mind for such profound investigations [as he does]; and this persuaded me to reserve his manuscript for a few moments of leisure; only now have I obtained these, and only enough to go through the first two chapters, which I can only discuss briefly.

 Please communicate the following ideas [diesen Begrif] to Mr Maimon.
-I assume it goes without saying that it is not intended for publication.
+I assume it goes without saying that they are not written for publication.

-If I have correctly grasped the meaning [Sinn] of his work, he sets out to prove that if the understanding is to have a law-giving relation to sensible intuition (not merely to empirical but also to a priori intuition), then the understanding must itself be the originator [Urheber] not only of sensible forms but also of their matter, i.e. of objects otherwise the quid juris could not be answered satisfactorily, whereas it can be answered according to Leibnizian-Wolffian principles, if these are understood to state that sensibility is not specifically different from the understanding, but rather belongs to the understanding as cognition of the world [Welterkentnis], and differs from it only in degree of consciousness: in the former mode of representation [Vorstellungsart] [sensibility], this degree is infinitely small, and in the latter [understanding], it possesses a given (finite) quantity.
-He seeks further to demonstrate that a priori synthesis can possess objective validity only because the divine understanding, of which our understanding is only a part (or in his words ‘is one and the same as, although only in a limited way’), i.e. is itself the originator [Urheber] of the forms and of the possibility of the things of the world (in themselves).
+If I have correctly grasped the meaning [Sinn] of his work, he sets out to prove that if the understanding is to have a law-giving relation to sensible intuition (not merely to empirical but also to a priori intuition), then the understanding must itself be the originator [Urheber] not only of sensible forms but also of their matter, i.e. of objects; otherwise the quid juris could not be answered satisfactorily, whereas it can be answered according to Leibnizian-Wolffian principles, if these are understood to state that sensibility is not specifically different from the understanding, but rather belongs to the understanding as cognition of the world [Welterkentnis], and differs from it only in degree of consciousness: in the former mode of representation [Vorstellungsart] [sensibility], this degree is infinitely small, and in the latter [understanding], it possesses a given (finite) quantity.
+He seeks further to demonstrate that a priori synthesis can possess objective validity only because the divine understanding, of which our understanding is only a part (or in his words ‘is one and the same as, although only in a limited way’), i.e. is itself [50] the originator [Urheber] of the forms and of the possibility of the things of the world (in themselves).